How we manage your privacy

 - Administer and manage those services including billing and debt collection

 - Improve our services and overall service delivery through research and/ or participation in research projects (with your written permission)

 - Send you marketing information including direct marketing information.

 Do we disclose this information?

-It is a part of our service delivery contracts with the Department of Social Services (DSS) that we report some client details BUT these details are non-identifiable and used to aid DSS in their assessment of the effectiveness of services delivered.
+It is a part of our service delivery contracts with the funding bodies that we report some client details.
+These details are non-identifiable and used to aid funding bodies in their assessment of the effectiveness of services delivered.
 Funding bodies will not be receive your name or other or any other personally identifiable information about you.